lino-framework/lino/docs/dev/rt.rst

 It is designed to be called potentially several times in case your code wants to make sure that it was called.

+.. data:: modules

+An :class:`atelier.utils.AttrDict` with one entry per `app_label`, each entry holding a reference to each actor of that app.

 .. function:: login(self, username=None, **kw)

     For usage from a shell.

-    The :meth:`login <lino.site.Site.login>` method doesn't require any password because when somebody has command-line access we trust that she has already authenticated.
-It returns a :class:`BaseRequest <lino.core.requests.BaseRequest>` object which
+    The :meth:`rt.login` method doesn't require any
+    password because when somebody has command-line access we trust that she has already authenticated.
+It returns a :class:`BaseRequest <rt.BaseRequest>` object which
-    has a :meth:`show <lino.core.requests.BaseRequest.show>` method.
+    has a :meth:`rt.show <lino.core.requests.BaseRequest.show>` method.

 .. function:: show

-  Shortcut to
-  :meth:`Site.login`
-  :meth:`ActionRequest.show`
+  Calls :meth:`BaseRequest.show` on a temporary anonymous session (created using :meth:`Site.login`).

 The ``ActionRequest`` class
 ---------------------------

-.. class:: ActionRequest
+.. class:: BaseRequest

-    An action request is when a given user asks to run a given action of a given actor.

-    Every Django web request is wrapped into an action request.

-    But an ActionRequest also holds extended information about the "context" (like the "renderer" being used) and provides the application with methods to communicate with the user.

-    A bare BaseRequest instance is returned as a "session" by :meth:`login <lino.site.Site.login>`.

-  .. method:: show(self, spec, master_instance=None,
+  .. method:: show(self, spec, master_instance=None, column_names=None, header_level=None, language=None, **kw)
-                   column_names=None, header_level=None,
-                   language=None, **kw)

     Show the specified table or action using the current renderer.
 If the table is a :term:`slave table`, then a `master_instance` must